keptn/keptn.github.io/content/docs/0.6.0/manage/project/index.md

 ## Create a project

-In Keptn, a project is a structure that allows to organize your services.
+In Keptn, a project is a structure that allows organizing your services.
 A project is stored as a repository and contains branches representing the multi-stage environment (e.g., dev, staging, and production stage).
 In other words, the separation of stage configurations is based on repository branches.
 To describe the stages, a `shipyard.yaml` file is needed that specifies the name, deployment strategy, test strategy, and remediation strategy as shown by an example below:

 ```yaml